Free 30-day VPN access

 The following shows the GUI in this scenario.
 You can see that the user can access the VPN feature until July 8, 2019, meaning that they initially installed FortiClient 30 days earlier, on June 8, 2019.
 If the user does not use a VPN tunnel to activate their FortiClient license by 5:29 PM on July 8, as shown, FortiClient revokes the VPN access and all FortiClient features, including VPN, stop working.

 Following successful registration to EMS, FortiClient receives a full license if available from EMS.
-EMS enables all FortiClient features configured on the assigned endpoint profile and were included when installing FortiClient.
+EMS enables all FortiClient features that are configured on the assigned endpoint profile and were included when installing FortiClient.

 If FortiClient was registered to EMS and licensed for VPN, then becomes unregistered, the free 30-day VPN access becomes available again.